Fast radio burst

 Lorimer Burst – Observation of the first detected fast radio burst as described by Lorimer in 2006.

-In radio astronomy, a fast radio burst (FRB) is a transient radio wave of length ranging from a fraction of a millisecond, for an ultra-fast radio burst, to 3 seconds, caused by a high-energy astrophysical process that is not yet understood.
+In radio astronomy, a fast radio burst (FRB) is a transient radio wave of duration ranging from a fraction of a millisecond, for an ultra-fast radio burst, to 3 seconds, caused by a high-energy astrophysical process that is not yet understood.
 Astronomers estimate the average FRB releases as much energy in a millisecond as the Sun puts out in three days.
 While extremely energetic at their source, the strength of the signal reaching Earth has been described as 1,000 times less than from a mobile phone on the Moon.

 The first FRB was discovered by Duncan Lorimer and his student David Narkevic in 2007 when they were looking through archival pulsar survey data, and it is therefore commonly referred to as the Lorimer burst.
 Many FRBs have since been recorded, including several that have been detected repeating in seemingly irregular ways.
 Only one FRB has been detected to repeat in a regular way: FRB 180916 seems to pulse every 16.35 days.

 Most FRBs are extragalactic, but the first Milky Way FRB was detected by the CHIME radio telescope in April 2020.
 In June 2021, astronomers reported over 500 FRBs from outer space detected in one year.

 When FRBs are polarized, it indicates that they are emitted from a source contained within an extremely powerful magnetic field.
 The exact origin and cause of FRBs is still the subject of investigation; proposals for their origin range from a rapidly rotating neutron star and a black hole, to extraterrestrial intelligence.
 In 2020, astronomers reported narrowing down a source of fast radio bursts, which may now plausibly include "compact-object mergers and magnetars arising from normal core collapse supernovae".
 A neutron star has been proposed as the origin of an unusual FRB with periodic peaks lasting over 3 seconds reported in 2022.